RossLabCSU/Genetics2022/Reproducibility/UniProt_Reference_Proteomes/README.md

 python LCD-Composer_MultiProteome_MaxCompThreshold.py Viruses_S-rich-only_RESULTS -a S -c 35 -x S_R -m 40_5
 ```

-7. Once all of the commands listed above have finished running, each folder should contain a file ending in "SequenceDictionary" (.fasta file) and a file ending in "SR_proteins_with_Combined_S-R_Above_70" (.tsv file).
+7. Once all of the commands listed above have finished running, each folder should contain a file ending in "SequenceDictionary" (.dat) and a file ending in "SR_proteins_with_Combined_S-R_Above_70" (.tsv file).
 Copy these files from each folder into a single location that also contains the XXXXXXXXXXXXXXXXXXx scripts.
 8. Navigate to this new location via command line and run the following commands in-sequence:

 ```